omeid/uconfig/README.md

 ```

-uConfig supports all basic types, time.Duration, slices, and any other type through `encoding.TextUnmarshaler` interface.
+uConfig supports all basic types, time.Duration, slices, maps, and any other type through `encoding.TextUnmarshaler` interface.
+Maps use `key:value,key:value` syntax from flags and env vars (e.g. `-my-map "a:1,b:2"`).
 See the _[flat view](https://godoc.org/github.com/omeid/uconfig/flat)_ package for details.

 ## Custom names: